PolVilniusTech/public.incident.reporting.timeline.md/timeline/Poland.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * Before posting check, if You understand the Content, which will be sended for Search Engines to index.
 * Before posting check, if there are no magazines, which are "labeled" with 18+ or so, freely accessable over the Internet.
 By going into such Websites asking for "Cookies" are one, and asking if You are "18+" are other issue.
 Probably in this information age no-one remembers Compact Discs and their markings.
 * Ethics code of the Media in Question, open magazines, which readers/auditorium probably are all 18+ just were posted in National Website.
+* The Website [EURACTIV.pl](https://www.euractiv.pl/) shows Partners number of entities, including [Wyborcza.pl](https://wyborcza.pl/).
+By look of Wyborcza there are around five/ten links of those "Partners" and no EURACTIV.
+Assume one-sided disinformation Site of the EURACTIVE.pl
+* Probably other Countries could be affected with such professional Content found in here/or not.

 ```